YokoyamaLab/efficient-geo-crawler/README.md

 $ npm start

 # option
-## If you have mongoDB and save places to your machine, do this before 4.
+## If you have mongoDB and save places to your local, do this before 4.
 $ sudo service mongod start
 ```